Other auxiliary tags

 {% endfor %}

-At the same time, macro functions can also be saved to separate files and then nested in through import.
-When a file contains multiple macro functions, you can use,Multiple macro functions are introduced successively in isolation.
-You can also use as to set alias:
+The macro function can also be saved to an independent file and then imported to nest.
+When a file contains multiple macro functions, it can be used,Separate multiple macro functions by commas.
+You can also use `as` to set aliases:

 {% macro archive_detail(archive) %}